Making shelter today into a home tomorrow

 (people who have a good eye for value)

-Photographing: Staging merchandise in their best light for photographing; taking photos for uploading to our online store.
+• Photographing: Staging merchandise in their best light for photographing; taking photos for uploading to our online merchandising platform.

 Shifts: Tuesday through Saturday morning (9:00AM to noon) and afternoon (1:00PM to 4:00PM) and as needed.